serverless/blog/posts/2018-01-16-cors-api-gateway-survival-guide.md

 # Conclusion

-CORS can be a pain,
+CORS can be a pain, but there are a few straightforward steps you can take to make it much easier to deal with.

+You know what that means.
+Goodbye forever, inexplicable `No 'Access-Control-Allow-Origin' header is present on the requested resource` error. 👋